angrybacon/doomsday-wiki/markdown/articles/2018/04/23/dueling-doomsdays.md

 feel somewhat confident with the shuffle, and draw another Doomsday for turn.
 I Duress him on my T1, and take a Brainstorm seeing a hand of Flooded Strand, Lotus Petal, LED, and 2 Cabal Rituals.
-Then with no cantrips, I don’t feel confident letting this game going long, so I set up a pass the turn pile with Laboratory Maniac, going straight to 10 life.
+Then with no cantrips, I don’t feel confident letting this game going long, so I set up a pass-the-turn pile with Laboratory Maniac, going straight to 10 life.
 If he draws a tutor, or the Tendrils I die, but that is only a 5 outer, so Im quite happy playing against those odds.
 Ben hits a Ponder, shuffles, and hits the Tutor.
 GG